-\begin{definizione}{\bf [Maximum least degree]} Given the sequence $(\bar{d}_k)_{k=1}^N$ generated by the algorithm, let $d^* = \max_{1 \leq k \leq N} \bar{d}_k$ be the \textit{maximum least degree} of the path associated with $(\bar{d}_k)_{k=1}^N$. \end{definizione} The notions of minimum degree $\bar{d}_k$ at step $k$ and maximum least degree $d^*$ can be extended also to non-admissible paths.
+The notions of minimum degree $\bar{d}_k$ at step $k$ and maximum least degree $d^*$ can be extended also to non-admissible paths.
 For a general path, the degree $\bar{d}_k$ at step $k$ is the minimum degree of the remaining nodes in $V$ in the induced subgraph of $G$ obtained by removing the nodes activated in the first $k-1$ steps and their neighbors.
 We will show that the set of admissible paths $\mathcal{A}$ is the set of the {\it most likely} paths the network follows.
 The following lemma and two propositions will be proved in Section~\ref{subsec:grconst}.